alphastrata/mechanise/README.md

 mechanise = "0.1.0"
 ```

+or, `cargo add mechanise` if that's your preferred method of adding dependencies.

-After adding Mechanise as a dependency, you will need to obtain an [API key](https://console.anthropic.com/settings/keys) API to interact with the services.
+After adding Mechanise as a dependency, you will need to obtain an [API key](https://console.anthropic.com/settings/keys) to interact with the services.

 Make sure to set the `ANTHROPIC_API_KEY` environment variable with your API key before running your application.